API reference

 : defines how the partial JacobianA

-of the conditions with respect to the output is represented, eitherMatrixRepresentation
+of the conditions with respect to the output is represented.
+It can be eitherMatrixRepresentation

 orOperatorRepresentation